Elizabeth Jenkins (writer): Early life

-Jenkins was born on 31 October 1905 in Hitchin, Hertfordshire.
+Elizabeth Jenkins was born on 31 October 1905 in Hitchin, Hertfordshire.
 Her father, James Heald Jenkins, established the Caldicott School in 1904, which he named for her mother, Theodora Caldicott Ingram.

-She attended the Modern School and St Christopher School, Letchworth and the women-only Newnham College, Cambridge from 1921, a constituent college of the University of Cambridge, where she studied English and history, though women were not eligible to receive a degree from the university until 1948.
+She attended the Modern School and St Christopher School, Letchworth, and the women-only Newnham College, Cambridge, from 1921, a constituent college of the University of Cambridge, where she studied English and history, though women were not eligible to receive a degree from the university until 1948.

 She took a position teaching English at King Alfred School in Hampstead in 1929.
 In 1939, when World War II started, she left her teaching position and worked assisting Jewish refugees and London air-raid victims for the Assistance Board.
 She later worked in government positions for the Board of Trade and the Ministry of Information.

 After the war, she was a reader for Gollancz, her publisher, and recommended John Braine’s Room at the Top, for publication.

 Writing career

 Novelist

 Through Newnham's principal Pernel Strachey she met Edith Sitwell and Virginia Woolf, who would later call her first novel Virginia Water (1929) "a sweet white grape of a book".
 She sent her first novel to Victor Gollancz Ltd. When he realised it was the first thing she had written, he immediately gave her a contract for three books.

 Her 1934 novel, Harriet (republished by Valancourt Books in 2015), a fictionalised account of the murder of Harriet Staunton whose relatives starved her to death to get to her inheritance, won the Prix Femina.
 She beat Evelyn Waugh's A Handful of Dust and Antonia White's Frost in May to the prize.
 The novels Doubtful Joy followed in 1935 and The Phoenix' Nest in 1936.
 Other novels include Robert and Helen (1944) and A Silent Joy (1992).

 The Tortoise and the Hare (1954) is Jenkins' most successful novel.
-In his review John Betjeman said, "I do not think there is a sentence in this book out of character."
+In his review John Betjeman said: "I do not think there is a sentence in this book out of character."
 It is about a marriage that was deeply troubled despite surface appearances.
 It was praised by Hilary Mantel in The Sunday Times as showing that Jenkins "seems to know a good deal about how women think and how their lives are arranged".

 Her 1972 novel, Dr. Gully's Story, Jenkins' favourite, retold the story of the 19th-century physician James Manby Gully, whose affair with Florence Bravo, and the subsequent poisoning death of her husband Charles Bravo, led to never-proven suspicions that Gully had committed murder.